 We are committed to quality craftsmanship and supporting American manufacturing, but want you to get the best value too.

 Traditional retailers generally mark up their products 5–6x the cost of production.
-But by selling directly to you, we are able to offer a quality product at less than a 2x markup.
+But by selling directly to you, we are able to offer a quality product for much less.

 It may sound old-fashioned, but we just want you to feel like you've paid an honest price for a quality product.